 COVID-19 has highlighted just how deep inequality runs.
 Now, as we look toward recovery, we must fight for systemic change.

 Over the past year, the COVID-19 crisis exposed and worsened the deep, systemic inequalities that exist throughout society both here in the US and around the world.
-As Congress and President Biden continue to pursue recovery, it is more important than ever to ensure that our government's response addresses the interlocking crises of climate change, racial injustice, gender inequality, and economic inequity.
-Now is our opportunity to truly build back better so we can leave the pandemic better than when we started.
+President Biden is pursuing the Build Back Better Act, which could make historic advancements in addressing the interlocking crises of climate change, racial injustice, gender inequality, and economic inequity.
+We need Congress to get on board.

 How has COVID-19 impacted communities?